5 Self-Care Essentials Tennis Star Sloane Stephens Relies on When She’s on the Road

 1. Only work as hard as you need to—and then recover

 Rather than going all out all the time, Stephens and her team carefully manage her output.
-“I’ve learned to focus on very intentional and efficient training,” she notes.
+“I’ve learned to focus on very intentional and efficient training,” she says.
 “We block the time out, go hard, achieve the goals we’ve set out, and then take ample time to allow my body to recover and replenish from that activity.”

 To help her do that, Stephens wears a WHOOP band all day every day.
-“I monitor my strain, heart rate, etc. during the day, and in the morning, I get a report on my sleep quality,” she shares.
+“I monitor my strain, heart rate, etc. during the day, and in the morning, I get a report on my sleep quality,” she says.
 This helps her and her team strategize on how to adapt her training based on where she's at each day.

 She also makes sure to give her body what it needs, like Normatec compression boots to help her muscles recover after tough sessions.